 - Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date; - Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly; and - Level 3 inputs are unobservable inputs for the asset or liability.

-The Fund classifies its financial assets except for those carried at amortized cost, at fair value as level 2 for investments in mutual funds.
+Fund classifies all of its financial assets except for those carried at amortized cost, at fair value as level 2.